Webinar

 Investors have long been drawn to the market’s tech sector and the resulting innovations that often have a visible impact on society and capture the public’s imagination.
 “Fast is getting faster, and speed, scale and efficiencies across the board don’t happen without technology,” notes Terry Sandven, chief equity strategist at U.S. Bank Wealth Management.
 “To a large degree, technology is impacting all sectors of the economy in all walks of life.”

-Information technology stocks currently represent the largest sector of the benchmark S&P 500 Index, comprising 29% of the index’s value.
-When you add in communications services stocks, many of which connect with the technology arena, the group represents more than 38% of the S&P 500.2 This means that individuals who invest in a broad stock market index likely already have significant exposure to technology stocks.
+Information technology stocks currently represent the largest sector of the benchmark S&P 500 Index, comprising more than 31% of the index’s value.
+When you add in communications services stocks, many of which connect with the technology arena, the group represents close to 40% of the S&P 500.3 This means that individuals who invest in a broad stock market index likely already have significant exposure to technology stocks.

 Pie chart depicts the relative size of the sector components that make up the S&P 500 Index of stocks.
-Information Technology stocks make up 29.2% of the S&P 500 and when combined with Communication Services stocks, technology stocks make up 38.3% of the S&P 500.
+Information Technology stocks make up 32.4% of the S&P 500 and when combined with Communication Services stocks, technology stocks make up nearly 42% of the S&P 500.

 “It’s important as a signal for the economy overall that we see market leadership broaden beyond technology names,” notes Haworth.
 “However, it doesn’t mean that investors are ready to lower expectations for AI companies, which would primarily benefit the technology sector.”

-Given their significant recent price gains, do tech stocks remain an attractive value for investors?
+After enjoying an extended period of outsized performance relative to the broader S&P 500, investors may wonder whether tech stocks remain attractive.
 How will conditions in the underlying economy affect the environment for these stocks?

-Technology stocks are prominent among what are considered the “mega-cap” stocks of the S&P 500. five of the top six stocks in the index (Microsoft, Apple, Nvidia, Alphabet, Meta Platforms) are in the information technology and communication services sectors.
-Those five stocks alone represent more than one-fifth of the market capitalization of the S&P 500.3
+Technology stocks are prominent among what are considered the “mega-cap” stocks of the S&P 500. six of the top seven stocks in the index (Microsoft, Nvidia, Apple, Alphabet (2 classes), Meta Platforms) are in the information technology and communication services sectors.
+Those six listings alone represent more than one-fourth of the market capitalization of the S&P 500.4

 But these prominent stocks only scratch the surface.
-Technology stocks represent a broad range of companies that cut across a variety of sectors within the broader stock market.
+Technology stocks represent a wide range of companies that cut across a variety of sectors within the broader stock market.
 New technologies and companies continually emerge.
+Yet in today’s market, corporate AI spending is the biggest tech stock booster.

 Over four of the previous five years, technology stocks have outpaced the broader stock market.
 2022 was a notable exception.
-So far in 2024, technology stocks again lead the market, though by a narrower margin than was the case in 2023.
+So far in 2024, technology stocks are again outperforming the broader S&P 500.
+Tech stocks enjoyed a solid bump in May and June, but in July, the market began to broaden out to the benefit of other sectors.
+The communication services and information technology sectors retreated modestly in July and August, but still exhibit an edge over the broader market.1

-Source: S&P Dow Jones Indices as of May 23, 2024.
+Source: S&P Dow Jones Indices.
 Communication Services and Information Technology represent a subset of stocks included in the S&P 500.
 Past performance is no guarantee of future results.
 Index data shown is unmanaged and not available for direct investment.
-For illustrative purposes only.
+For illustrative purposes only. *As of August 29, 2024.

-While some investors wonder if the technology stock rally may run out of steam, Sandven remains optimistic about the sector’s long-term potential.
+Although the technology sector is always subject to short-term volatility, Sandven remains optimistic about the sector’s long-term potential.
 “If you look at what backs up this move in AI-associated stocks, it is continued corporate capital spending,” he says.
 “Companies are looking to get bigger, faster and stronger.
 They’re not doing that through hiring more people.
 They’re doing that through technology spending.”

-Haworth also believes that some of the largest technology companies are in a solid position to weather the storm of a higher interest rate environment.
+Haworth also believes that some of the largest technology companies are in a solid position to cope with higher interest rates.
 “Because of their healthy balance sheets, a number of these firms can self-fund growth and don’t need to issue bonds and deal with higher borrowing costs.
 They also hold large cash reserves, which can be safely invested and earn high interest rates.”

 “Over the long term, technology stocks can be expected to remain highly visible in the broader market,” says Sandven.
 He believes that technology advancements will continue, which presents new opportunities for investors.

 Haworth agrees that technology stocks have a bright future.
 “Innovations will continue to change the world and that will create investment potential,” says Haworth.
 Importantly, however, he notes that investors need to be selective in their approach to this sector of the market.
 While some technology startups achieve tremendous success, many firms fail to get off the ground.
-In addition, factors such as increased regulation regarding AI and social media is a potential concern on the horizon that could affect business prospects.
+In addition, factors such as increased regulation regarding AI and social media and potential antitrust action against the largest technology companies represent potential concerns that could affect business prospects.
 Investors should be certain to weigh these factors as they consider technology stocks’ role in their portfolios.

 As you assess the most effective ways to position your portfolio consistent with your goals and time horizon, be sure to consult with your financial professional.